qsliu2017/gitlab-runner/docs/index.md

 # GitLab Runner

-GitLab Runner is an application that works with GitLab CI/CD to run jobs in a pipeline.
+GitLab Runner is an application, eh? that works with GitLab CI/CD to run jobs in a pipeline.

 You can choose to [**install**](install/index.md) the GitLab Runner application on infrastructure that you own or manage.
 If you do, you should install